Companies on this page may compensate us if you sign up through our links. This doesn’t affect our opinions in any way. Must be 18+ in most states.

 Traditional salary cap contests were the original games popularized by FanDuel and DraftKings when DFS first launched.

-In salary cap contests, entrants put together a team using a preset budget—aka the salary cap.
+In these DFS contests, entrants put together a team using a preset budget—aka the salary cap.
 The objective is to select the best lineup possible while staying under the salary cap.

 Salary cap contestants are ranked using a points system.
 Your players earn points based on their individual performances, just like in normal fantasy football.
 The more points you get, the higher your ranking and the better your chances are of winning a prize.